rjsf-team/react-jsonschema-form/docs/form-customization.md

 ### Description texts

-Sometimes it's convenient to change description a field.
+Sometimes it's convenient to change the description of a field.
 This is the purpose of the `ui:description` uiSchema directive:

 ```js
 const schema = {type: "string"};